Home » Security » Train your users in digital hygienePhishing...

 A continuous process

 Understanding that cybersecurity is a process that needs to be paid attention to every day is important.
 New attacks develop monthly, or even daily, and the approach to securing against them should not be limited to annual training.
 Imagine if you updated your IT infrastructure once a year.
 That would be a real nightmare.
 The same applies to your employees.
 One way to get the message across your team is to share cyber security news on a regular basis.
 Often, it’s the larger companies that make the news when it comes to a cyber attack, but small and medium-sized businesses certainly don’t stay under the radar.
+The impact of good digital hygiene is tremendous.
+In fact, it’s part of your organization’s basic security.

 Passwords and best practices